JordanAceto/RPi_Hello_Worlds/RPi_OS/README.md

 ### Some acronyms used:
 - PSP: "Processor Support Package".
 Files that start with PSP support the processor, things like GPIO, Timebase Registers, etc. fall under PSP.
 Functions that are specific to the processor go here.
 - BSP: "Board Suppert Package".
 Files that start with BSP support the physical circuitboard and peripherals installed on it.
-Empty for now.